Get your credentials for an in-demand career.

-Upon successful conclusion of our program’s requirements—including passing the necessary licensure exams, completing more than 1,800 hours of supervised practicum and internship experience, and performing successfully on a comprehensive exam—you’ll earn a Education Specialist in School Psychology and Master of Education in School Psychology, which results in endorsement as a credentialed school psychologist in the state of Massachusetts through the Department of Elementary and Secondary Education.
+Upon successful conclusion of the program’s requirements—including passing the necessary licensure exams, completing more than 1,800 hours of supervised practicum and internship experience, and performing successfully on a comprehensive exam—you will earn an education specialist degree in school psychology and a master of education in school psychology, which results in endorsement as a credentialed school psychologist in the state of Massachusetts through the Department of Elementary and Secondary Education.

-The School Psychology Program welcomes applications from those who share our interests in commitment to the delivery of psychological services in a diverse society.
-Diversity among students in the program is expected; however, it is anticipated all applicants will possess a bachelor’s degree with appropriate coursework or complete such coursework during the beginning phases of training.
+The Education Specialist in School Psychology program welcomes applications from those who have an interest in commitment to the delivery of psychological services in a diverse society.
+Diversity among students in the program is expected; however, it is anticipated that all applicants will possess a bachelor’s degree with appropriate coursework or complete such coursework during the beginning phases of training.